flimflam-austin/hugo-cms-test/site/content/quick_reads/20180518-18-5-18-quick-quotes/index.md

 colorpaletteclassname: '--light-blue'
 cards:
   - order: 0
-    body: "## QUICK QUOTES\n\n> “It is not my way to trumpet the fact that I am a woman up for the top job, but I would be remiss in not remarking on it a\x13 not least because of the outpouring of support from young women at CIA who consider it a good sign for their own prospects.”  \n  \n  \n  \nGina Haspel last week before her confirmation THIS week as the first woman CIA Director in American history."
+    body: "## QUICK QUOTES\n\n“It is not my way to trumpet the fact that I am a woman up for the top job, but I would be remiss in not remarking on it a\x13 not least because of the outpouring of support from young women at CIA who consider it a good sign for their own prospects.”\n\n  \nGina Haspel last week before her confirmation THIS week as the first woman CIA Director in American history."
     _key: card-1-5b62c6f4-7807-42a1-8dbd-03933a073f72
   - order: 1
     body: >-
       > **‘When we as people, a free people, go wobbly on the truth even on what may seem the most trivial matters, we go wobbly on America.’**

       Rex Tillerson, frmr Sec. of State, commencement speech, Virginia Military Institute.
 Reported as a rebuke of his former boss, Pres.
 Trump.
 SmartHER